stipple-effect/docs/interface.md

 ### Cels

-A [cel](./cel.md) is the juncture of a layer and a frame.
-A project that consists of three layers and 12 frames will have 36 (3 x 12) cels.
+A [cel](./cel.md) is the intersection of a layer and a frame.

-A cel can be selected by clicking it.
-A two-dimensional range of cels (array) can be selected by <kbd>Shift</kbd> + clicking a target cel.
-The range will span from the currently selected cel to the target cel.
+A cel can be selected by clicking on its button.
+A two-dimensional range of cels (matrix) can be selected by <kbd>Shift</kbd>-clicking a destination cel.
+The range will span from the currently selected cel to the destination cel.

-Cels have different icons depending on their contents:
+Cel buttons have different icons depending on their cel's contents:

-* An empty cel (cel with no pixel data) has no icon
+* An empty cel (cel with no non-transparent pixel data) is blank
 * A cel with pixel data on a linked layer (![](https://raw.githubusercontent.com/jbunke/stipple-effect/master/res/misc/linked_stencil.png))
 * A cel with pixel data on an unlinked layer (![](https://raw.githubusercontent.com/jbunke/stipple-effect/master/res/misc/populated_stencil.png))